caddison/AeroCompanion/README.md

 # Aero Companion

-Welcome to the repository for [**Aero Companion!**](https://github.com/caddison/AeroCompanion/wiki) This project aims to develop a fully autonomous drone equipped with advanced features such as real-time video streaming, computer vision, obstacle avoidance, and AI-driven navigation.
+Welcome to the repository for [**Aero Companion!**](https://github.com/caddison/AeroCompanion/wiki) This project aims to develop an autonomous drone equipped with advanced features such as real-time video streaming, computer vision, obstacle avoidance, and AI-driven navigation.
 Below is a detailed overview of the project, its components, and functionalities.

 ---